mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 5. Host the demo dataset.
 6. Submit the benchmark to the MedPerf server.

-It's assumed that you have already set up the general testing environment as explained in the [setup guide](setup.md).
+It's assumed that you have already set up the general testing environment as explained in the [installation](installation.md) and [setup guide](setup.md).

 {% include "getting_started/shared/before_we_start.md" %}